Distance: 50 miles out and back

 Elevation gain: 2660 ft

 This little gem is one of the sweetest 18-mile rides you’ll ever do.
 It’s a delightful roller-coaster back-country climb on glassy road surfaces through pretty foothills farms and woodland to a spot where the road turns to dirt.
 The road contour is constantly varied, up and down and back and forth, with no two climbs or curves the same, and it’s good riding in both directions.
-It’s also a bit of a workout—you’ll log almost 3000 ft of gain in less than 20 miles, with a couple of short pitches up to 15%, but none of the climbs lasts long.
+It’s also a workout—you’ll log almost 3000 ft of gain in less than 20 miles, with a couple of short pitches up to 15%, but none of the climbs lasts long.
 It’s smoother and faster than the average back road, and you can touch 40 mph a time or two.
 Continue reading

 Distance: 31 miles out and back